src-bin/substrate-docs/mgmt/adding-administrators.md

 You can include as many principals as you'd like in the innermost list.

-Every time you update this file, you'll need to re-run `substrate create-admin-account -quality <quality>` in order to update the Administrator role in all the relevant accounts.
+Every time you update this file, you'll need to re-run `substrate setup` in order to update the Administrator role in all the relevant accounts.
 This policy will be merged with the policy Substrate generates for the Administrator role (since roles may only have a single assume-role policy).

 Once successfully applied, your additional administrators will be able to assume the Administrator role in all your accounts.